kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/04 - Should fortune telling be a real job/soothsayer.md

 A person supposed to be able to foresee the future.
-They usually use supernatural